STAKEHOLDER ALIGNMENT

 Guiding design principles

-Embracenative mobile behaviours: I leaned into intuitive, mobile-first patterns like vertical scrolling, persistent navigation, and full-screen takeovers to make interactions feel natural and familiar—especially for users with low tech fluency.
+Embrace native mobile behaviours: Intuitive, mobile-first patterns like vertical scrolling, persistent navigation, and full-screen takeovers to make interactions feel natural and familiar

-Reduce cognitive and visual complexity: I simplified dense, multi-column layouts into digestible cards, minimized decision points, and guided users through one clear action at a time.
+Reduce cognitive and visual complexity: Simplified dense, multi-column layouts into digestible cards, minimized decision points, and guided users through one clear action at a time

-Maintain functional parity, not visual symmetry: Rather than replicate the web experience pixel-for-pixel, I focused on delivering the same core functionality in ways that made sense for mobile—prioritizing clarity, focus, and task completion over consistency for consistency’s sake.
-Rather than replicate the web experience pixel-for-pixel, I focused on delivering the same core functionality in ways that made sense for mobile—prioritizing clarity, focus, and task completion over consistency for consistency’s sake.
+Maintain functional parity, not visual symmetry: Rather than replicate the web experience pixel-for-pixel, I focused on delivering the same core functionality in ways that made sense for mobile—prioritizing clarity, focus, and task completion over consistency for consistency’s sake

 Adapting Rose Rocket's Web App Patterns